YOUR ASSOCIATION

 The public access has been moved from Cone Road to its present location on the west shore.
 It has been widened, parking space created and signage concerning the spread of Aquatic Invasive Species (AIS) is in place.

-We continue to monitor the condition of the lake and recently have begun a Septic System Inspection program in which interested parties can receive a septic compliance inspection at Association expense.
+We continue to monitor the condition of the lake and conducted a Septic System Inspection program in the past.
+Interested parties can receive a septic compliance inspection at Association expense.
 In the first year about 40 people took advantage of the program.
 We also encourage property owners to implement a Shoreline Restoration Project in which native vegetation is planted to reduce the effects of erosion due to wave action and runoff from our property.
 The Association offers a monetary contribution to help with the cost of the project.
+In 2024 the Board of Directors approved reimbursement of the initial site inspection by the CWSWCD ($150.00 fee).
+Property owners must have a UHLA board member present at the inspection and receive a plan from the inspector.
+A copy of the receipt initially paid by the property owner for the inspection can be emailed to the Association at: uhlamnorg@gmail.com

 Please click on subjects in the left hand column that interest you.
 Subtopics will appear.
 Again click on the ones of interest.